enigma-igm/igm_emulator/README.md

 ## Prerequisites

 Ensure you have Python installed on your system.
 This project is developed using Python.
+Ensure you have access to [/mnt/quasar2/]() the @igm.physics.ucsb.edu server

 ## Setup